michalhnat/Antiradar/readme.md

 3. Example API Endpoints:
    - **GET /locations**: Retrieve all stored locations from the database.

-## License
+## Licensing

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0.

+This project uses third-party libraries licensed under BSD-3-Clause, Apache 2.0, and MIT licenses.
+See THIRD-PARTY-LICENSES.md for details.